shivamk012/yoga-form/readme.md

     data entry in forms database and if user is present before a message is shown to user that you have made payment for this month or else if user is not found then form is shown.

 Using node-cron library , at the start of every month all the forms are refreshed and then user can again fill his / her form.

+The username state is gloablly accessible to each and every component of reactapp .
+This is achieved by using context and local storage of the browser.
+Two context UsernameContext and
+UsernameUpdateContext are used which are responsibe for providing username at any point and updating username at any point.
+When a user if logged in , using UsernameUpdateContext the username state is changed and when the value of username state is needed then UsernameContext is used.